 The condition of your jawbone and the type of dental implants being placed determine what steps your implant surgery will entail.

-An incision is created in the gum tissue at the locations where the dental implants will be placed.
+Our dental implantologist, Dr. Chris Ward, will create an incision in the gum tissue at the locations where the dental implants will be placed.
 Once the bone is exposed, holes can be drilled in the areas where the posts will be inserted.
 Since your posts will serve as the root of your tooth, they are inserted deep in your bone.
 Your surgeon may attach healing abutments to the top of your implants and then attach temporary crowns to these abutments.
 Some surgeons do not use healing abutments and instead give their patients a removable prosthesis to wear until their permanent crowns and abutments are placed.

-In our video, Dr. Ward goes into detail over what to expect during your implant treatment, and the estimated costs of different procedures.
-If you have any further questions do not hesitate to call our office.
+In our video, Dr. Ward goes into detail over what to expect during your implant treatment, as well as the estimated costs of different procedures.
+If you have any further questions, do not hesitate to call our office.